GAurelG/How-To/tarsnap_perso_doc.md

 If you want to keep your full keys on a different (more secure) system and only use them there, or use keys on multiple systems for any other reason, things get more complicated.

+# Backup Nextcloud:

+To backup Nextcloud, I need to backup the data in /var/snap/nextcloud, specifically:

+- `$SNAP_DATA` -> `/var/snap/nextcloud/current`
+- `$SNAP_COMMON` -> `/var/snap/nextcloud/common/`

+To restore a backup, install nextcloud normally, snap stop nextcloud, copy back the data in the places they belong to and restart (at least restart nextcloud).
+If the IP address is the same, it should all work easily again, if not, we need to configure again the DNS to point to the good ip address.